Conversational experience (CUX) has been catching the attention of marketers for some time now.

 Plus, if the visitor leaves without converting but later returns, your bot can “remember” them and begin their next interaction off with a personalized greeting.
 This makes for a more welcoming feel right from the start.

-And you can use this same approach for other details a visitor provides, like the specific products they’re interested in.
+You can use this same approach for other details (e.g., product preferences) a visitor provides as well.

 But beyond that, a chatbot can tailor the user experience by using a visitor’s input to shape the information it delivers.
 Based on the input and preferences that visitor enters, it can offer a customized path through your site.